TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ## BUG
 * In some circumstance the test-pool don't increase on wrong answers
 * In some circumstance the keyboard input doesn't work on the first key press or with delay
-* The background color of the ask sign on wrong/right answers don't fit with the window high and width

 ## Version 1.x
-* Internal: DailyKanjiLogic.Mvvm.ViewModel.GetAnswerNumber -> Can we use foreach here ?
+* Automatic save and load window position and size
 * Add extended Katakana (see https://en.wikipedia.org/wiki/Transcription_into_Japanese#Extended_katakana_2)
 * Add German language and language selector in menu
 * Add tool-tips for each menu entries